denten-books/plain-text/1-chapter.md

 for example, or better yet, by depicting someone in the process of mowing a field while discussing epistemology (or something along these lines).
 The unexpected transference of properties accentuates and renews a familiar image.
 In what sense could one "mow" a "verdant" "field" of ideas?
 Such unusual juxtapositions renew the peculiarity of the initial metaphor.
 The figure is "made strange" again, in what Shklovsky calls the technique of poetic "estrangement" [@shklovksy_sborniki_1917].

-When pursuing estrangement the author "lays bare" or "makes obvious" the metaphor, in drawing attention to its implicit, inner dynamics.
-Vladimir Nabokov, a writer conspicuously aware of the formalist theoretical heritage, makes use of this move consistently and with relentless clinical precision.
+When pursuing estrangement the author "lays bare" or "makes obvious" the metaphor by drawing attention to its implicit, inner dynamics.
+Vladimir Nabokov, a writer conspicuously aware of his literary--theoretical heritage, makes use of this move consistently and with relentless clinical precision.
 In the short story "A Guide to Berlin," to which D. Barton Johnson attributes our first glimpse at Nabokov's "mature virtuoso style [@johnson_guide_1979, 354],"